 - Fast transfer, especially on amounts below 5k.
 48-72 hours.

 - Once you're comfortable with the system, can use the iOS or Android app for transfers on the fly.

-It feels good to avoid those bank fees!
+Boy does it feel good to avoid those bank fees!

 Last Updated on